lukesnyder98/election-analysis/README.md

 # Election Analysis with Python

 ## Overview of Election Audit
-A Colorado Board of Elections employee has given the following tasks to complete the election audit of a recent local congressional election:
+In this project, we were tasked with using Python to complete the election audit of a recent local congressional election:

 1. Calculate the total number of votes cast.
 2. Get a complete list of candidates who received votes.